trustgraph-ai/uk-legislation-demo/README.md

 - [`TrustGraph + Pinecone + Cassandra`](docker-compose.yaml) - a Docker
   Compose YAML file I used to launch TrustGraph with adapters to connect to Pinecone and Google AI studio included.
-To use this you need to set up a Pinecone account and also a Google AI studio.
+To use this you need to set accounts for Pinecone and Google AI Studio.

   ```
-  GOOGLE_AI_STUDIO_KEY=google-ai-studio=api-key-goes-here
+  export GOOGLE_AI_STUDIO_KEY=<api-key-goes-here>
-  export PINECONE_API_KEY=api-key-goes-here
+  export PINECONE_API_KEY=<api-key-goes-here>
   ```

 ## To run the loader

 This uses Python.
 It relies on a Pulsar dependency which is known not to work with Python 3.13, so we use 3.12:

 ```